Insights / Six Dos and Don’ts for Outsourcing Big Data Analytics

 Do: Understand the Alternatives

-Another option is mongoDB, a NoSQL database.
+Another option is MongoDB, a NoSQL database.
 NoSQL databases provide storage for data that is modeled in ways other than the normalized tables used in relational databases.
 MongoDB has the ability to support your applications and store and analyze billions of documents to deliver real-time results.
-Today, mongoDB can replace expensive legacy systems with a standard solution that runs on commodity hardware.
-Because it’s open source, mongoDB can be implemented much less expensively than standard models.
-Furthermore, with its schema-less design, users are able to bring in multiple new big data sources without needing to prepare it in the traditional sense.
+Today, MongoDB can replace expensive legacy systems with a standard solution that runs on commodity hardware.
+Because it’s open source, MongoDB can be implemented much less expensively than standard models.
+Furthermore, with its schema-less design, users can bring in multiple new big data sources without needing to prepare them in the traditional sense.

 On the other hand, MySQL is an open-source relational database management system.
-MySQL is used in many high-profile websites such as Google, Facebook, Twitter and YouTube.
-This type of database is a popular choice for use in web applications and data management.
-It is a leading database for web and cloud-based applications, and it is integrated with numerous big data platforms.
+MySQL is used in many high-profile websites such as Google, Facebook, Twitter, and YouTube.
+This type of database is a popular choice for use in web applications and data management, and it is integrated with numerous big data platforms.
 One way to use MySQL is as a big data store, which will often be sharded (yes, that’s spelled correctly) to support such large volumes of data.
-It can also be used in conjunction with a more traditional big data system to store vast amounts of data and sent to MySQL for analysis.
+It can also be used in conjunction with a more traditional big data system to store vast amounts of data and send it to MySQL for analysis.

-Even with their new features, for many companies, the complexity of PostgresSQL or mongoDB or MySQL has been challenging because they lack the in-house skills to scale them.
+Even with their new features, for many companies, the complexities of PostgreSQL MongoDB, or MySQL have been challenging because they lack the in-house skills to scale them.
 Hiring a third party greatly increases time-to-value for big data initiatives because organizations need to acquire the necessary talent for implementing these complex database technologies.

 Don’t: Neglect the Analysis

 Much of the results from big data analytics can be fairly technical.
 Nonetheless, you should work to comprehend the outcomes as best as you can.
 Consider putting together your own internal team to work on the analysis.
-All in all, don’t forget that strategic decisions are within your judgment and authority and shouldn’t be delegated to a hired hand, no matter how capable they might be.
+And don’t forget that strategic decisions are within your judgment and authority and shouldn’t be delegated to a hired hand, no matter how capable they might be.

 Contact Accelerance to connect with one of our world-class big data analysis partners through our free rapid referral process.